Emamqoli, Razavi Khorasan

-Emamqoli (امامقلی) (Note: Also romanized as Emāmqolī; also known as Imām Quli) is a village in, and the capital of, Dowlatkhaneh Rural District of Bajgiran District, Quchan County, Razavi Khorasan province, Iran.
+Emamqoli (امامقلی) (Note: Also romanized as Emāmqolī; also known as Imām Quli) is a village in, and the capital of, Dowlatkhaneh Rural District in Bajgiran District of Quchan County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 689 in 201 households.
 The following census in 2011 counted 879 people in 233 households.
 The 2016 census measured the population of the village as 737 people in 214 households.